amitrawat55/AmitrRawat_portfolio/README.md

 * Familiarity with other data analytics tools and programming languages, including Python and Tableau.
 * Strong understanding of data wrangling techniques, including data cleaning, transformation, and normalization.

-# Project: Google Data Analytics Professional Certificate Case Study
+# PROJECT: Google Data Analytics Professional Certificate Case Study

  Objective:
 Analyzed cycling trends between casual riders and members using real-world data provided by Google to provide insights for company executives to maximize profit.